holoflash/quizza/README.md

 ### Roadmap
 - Allow guests in a room to add their own answer alternative
 - Allow the host to create multiple rounds of questions
-- Allow the host to broadcast a "whiteboard" to all guests in aroom between rounds
+- Allow the host to broadcast a "whiteboard" to all guests in a room between rounds
 - Sumarize results of a session
 - Investigate Supabase integration for persistance and more stability on socket connects/disconnects